 Russia’s ambassador to Sudan, Migayas Shirinskiy, died in the Khartoum Wednesday August 23, according to Russia’s Foreign Ministry.

 He died while swimming in the pool of his residence, according to state broadcaster Russia 24, after manifesting symptoms of an acute heart attack.

 Embassy spokesman Sergei Konyashin said the staff called an ambulance but doctors were not able to save the ambassador.
 He was appointed to the post in 2013.

 The Sudanese police have ruled out the possibility of an assassination attempt, Russia 24 reported, quoting local law enforcement agencies.

 Russian politician who fled to Ukaine shot dead

-Voronenkov also helped Ukraine in its ongoing fight against Russian influence, testifying in a treason trial against ex-Ukrainian President Viktor Yanukovych, who was perceived as a puppet politician for Russian President Vladimir Putin.
+Voronenkov also helped Ukraine in its ongoing fight against Russian influence, testifying in a treason trial against ex-Ukrainian President Viktor Yanukovych, who was perceived as a puppet politician for Putin.

 Ukraine’s president called the shooting a “Russian state terrorist act.”
 Russian authorities denied the accusation.